 If you or your client wish to appeal the valuation figure, it’s important you contact us before you submit the appeal.
 This means we can discuss the specific circumstances of the case and let you know the information we need to consider the appeal fully.
-The following is not an exhaustive list, but as a minimum this will include:
+The following isn't an exhaustive list, but as a minimum this will include:

 - Two (preferably three) suitable comparable sales - each must be comparable by type, size and location, and include information such as date of sale and selling agent details.

 - Supporting commentary - clearly explaining why the valuation is considered incorrect.

 - Please contact us before you submit the appeal so we can discuss the information required.
 Any appeals received with missing information, or which don’t meet the necessary requirements eg unsuitable comparables, are likely to be dismissed.

 - Valuations can only be appealed within 7 working days of you or your applicant being made aware of the valuation outcome.

 - We’ll respond to the appeal within 7 working days.
 The response will be the full and final outcome and the valuation can’t be appealed again.